Download: The smart marketer’s guide to delivering best-practice assets for every platform, with ease.

-Guides & Inspiration • Written by Jess Bordin - Senior Marketing Manager
+Guides & Inspiration • Written by Catherine Graves - Marketing Director

 To fuel growing media technologies, marketers need to produce more content, for more channels, by harnessing a range of specialist creative capabilities.
 We spoke to Pip Gagg, Head of Marketing for Baby & Child Care, to hear how Kimberly-Clark are solving this challenge by tapping into Genero’s creative ecosystem.